labjack/labjack_kipling/LabJack-nodejs/README.md

 ==============
 UPDATED FOR VERSION 0.243

 nodejs library for using LJM driver.
 Created two different objects that can be imported.
 Was created to function much like our labjack python driver for our UD devices.
-For more information about what each function does please look at the libLabJackM.h file that can be downloaded & installed:
+For more information about what each function does please look at the LabJackM.h file that can be downloaded & installed here:
 [http://labjack.com/support/software](http://labjack.com/support/software)

 ### Device (labjack.js)